 You will also want to spend the Blake refund check quickly.
 Social Security counts your resources on the first of the month, so if you spend the Blake check before the first of the month, it will not count as resources for that month.
-You can put resources in a special needs trust account or an ABLE account.
-You can also spend down the resources on things that Social Security does not count as resources.
+You may be able to put resources in a special needs trust account or an ABLE account.
+You can also spend down the resources on things that Social Security does not count as resources:

 Things you can spend money on for a “spend down:”